Preparing for Comps in Theology

 • As early as possible, talk through how the examiner will formulate questions for the comp exam.
 Some examiners will ask you to write your own questions and then make their own revisions.
 Others will write their own questions based on broader themes in light of your ongoing conversations.

 It is up to you to schedule meetings with your examiners to make the most of their guidance.
-As a general rule of thumb, it’s a good idea to meet at least three times prior to the exam so that you can talk through the questions and themes you see emerge as you tackle the reading list.
+As a general rule of thumb, it’s a good idea to meet at least three times prior to the exam so that you can talk through the questions and themes you see emerging as you tackle the reading list.

 Begin with the text that seem most relevant to the types of questions you plan to pursue.
 That way, you can read these works more deeply and discern possible comps themes or questions in light of the general themes you see emerge between other authors on the list.
 Keeping in mind that the list represents a representative collection of prominent voices in a conversation, seek to chart the outlines of the concerns and themes that animate this conversation.

 Your examiners can offer you tips on how to proceed, but you should find a system that works for you.
-This applies also to your meetings.
+This advice also applies to your meetings.
 Your examiners will expect you to take the lead in your meetings, so plan accordingly.
 Consider bringing a prepared agenda or document to focus your conversation.
 For example, some students have maintained a general list of prominent themes or questions they see emerging in the comps works along with how various thinkers relate to this theme.

 Pace yourself.
 There will naturally be ebbs and flows in your work throughout the semester as you balance comps studies with teaching responsibilities, but try to set milestones and meet them.
 In many cases, the key to keeping pace is being intentional about setting aside time for reading and synthesizing.
 Some students have found it helpful to schedule blocks of time on their calendar or to make regular use of downtime (e.g., commuting) for comps study.

 Come up with a consistent way of taking notes and continuously discerning the questions and themes you will bring into your exam.
 Many students find it helpful to produce something (e.g., a book review, a list of quotes or questions, a lecture) for each book as a way of synthesizing the reading list as you proceed.
-This has the added benefit of creating reference materials that you might find helpful in the future.
+This strategy has the added benefit of creating reference materials that you might find helpful in the future.

 Realistically, a handful of the works on your list will be less relevant to your own questions.
 Know the main arguments of these works, but do not feel like you need to go into depth for texts that seem ancillary.
 If in doubt, talk through your pacing and thinking with your examiner.